Rfrixy/worklogger/Readme.md

 You require npm and node installed; node must be greater than v6.

-Navigate to the directory and run the following commands
+Navigate to the directory and run the following commands on the terminal

 `npm install electron --save-dev`
 `npm install`